Nasa28/Data-Wrangling/README.md

 ### How To Use

-Run the script using the command below, the csv file will be generated and data.csv.
+Run the script using the command below.
+This command will generate a  CSV in the root folder as data.csv.

 ```
     npm start